asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 This is where we configure Proto.Cluster.
 Let's explain its parameters:
 1. `clusterName` - any name will do.
 1. `clusterProvider` - a Cluster Provider is an abstraction that provides information about currently available members (nodes) in a cluster.
-Since right now our cluster only has one member, it's ok to use `TestProvider`.
+Since right now our cluster only has one member, it's ok to use a [Test Provider](test-provider-net.md).
 In the future, we will switch to other implementations, like [Consul Provider](consul-net.md) or [Kubernetes Provider](kubernetes-provider-net.md).
 You can read more about Cluster Providers [here](cluster-providers-net.md).
 1. `identityLookup` - an Identity Lookup is an abstraction that allows a cluster to locate grains. `PartitionIdentityLookup` is generally a good choice for most cases.
 You can read more about Identity Lookup [here](identity-lookup-net.md).